jmichel7/PermGroups.jl/README.md

 `Perm`s have methods `copy`, `hash`, `==`, so they can be keys in hashes or elements  of sets; two permutations are equal  if they move the same points to  the same images.
 They have methods `cmp`, `isless` (lexicographic order on   moved  points)  so  they  can  be  sorted.  `Perm`s  are  scalars  for broadcasting.

-Other  methods on  permutations are  `cycles, cycletype, reflection_length, mappingPerm, sortPerm, Perm_rowcol`.
+Other  methods on  permutations are  `cycles, cycletype, reflection_length, mappingPerm, restricted, support, sortPerm, Perm_rowcol, preimage, randPerm`.

 No  method is given in  this package to enumerate  `Perm`s; you can use the method  `permutations` from `Combinat`,  iterate `Combinat.Permutations` or iterate the elements of `symmetric_group` from `PermGroups`.

-<a target='_blank' href='https://github.com/jmichel7/PermGroups.jl/blob/acb4d09aba183daf3d01a2746ac041161feb25e0/src/Perms.jl#L1-L118' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/PermGroups.jl/blob/9b7f9671786d7e017634a7d8b55a077bc17d703b/src/Perms.jl#L1-L118' class='documenter-source'>source</a><br>

 <a id='PermGroups.Perms.Perm' href='#PermGroups.Perms.Perm'>#</a>
 **`PermGroups.Perms.Perm`** &mdash; *Type*.